markaltmann/markaltmann.github.io/_posts/2020-04-14-Tor-Relay-Node.md

 ---
-title: "Tor Relay Node"
+title: "Supporting the Tor network with a relay node"
-excerpt: "Setting up a Tor Relay server"
+excerpt: "Setup of a Tor relay server"
+header:
+  overlay_image: assets/images/tree-sky.jpg
+  caption: "Photo credit: Mark Altmann"
 layout: single
-author_profile: true
-read_time: true
-share: true
-related: true
 # toc: true
 # toc_label: "table of contents"
 # toc_icon: "cog"
 categories:
-  - Blog
+  - IT
 tags:
   - privacy
   - tor
-classes: wide
 ---
 ## What is Tor and a Relay server?